 Friends with Leith-born Eduardo Paolozzi, his work has the exuberance of Pop Art & true singularity in its medium of tapestry.
 Brennan become artistic director of Dovecot Studios in 1964 and for the last 30 years of his life he lived in the States.
-He died last year.
+He died in 2019.

-To celebrate his life and share the brilliance of his work with the world, Dovecot plan to present an exhibition of Archie Brennan’s work in 2021.
-Earlier this year they launched a fund raising campaign, in partnership with the Art Fund.
-The campaign was successful, raising over £25,000 to support the exhibition.
+To celebrate his life and share the brilliance of his work with the world, Dovecot are presenting an exhibition of Archie Brennan’s work from 26 April to 30 August.
+The exhibition is funded by monies raised by Dovecot in partnership with the Art Fund.

 Beca Lipscombe the Edinburgh-based designer and co-founder with Lucy McKenzie of Atelier A.B, has long championed Archie Brennan’s work.
 Here she remembers & celebrates his work.